rstar2/js_super-mario/readme.md

  - Copy Images/Data files (with 'copy-webpack-plugin')

  3. Electron
-    - TODO: Require local files require('./fetchLocal');
+    - Copy the Electron render-process files directly (they should be CommonJS modules)
-    - TODO: Use ES6?
-Pass through Babel and Webpack or not ?
+    - TODO: Use ES6 - Pass through Babel and Webpack or not ?

+ 4. Unit testing with:
+    - Jest
+        - To have ES6 test files it needs 'babel-jest'  and a .babelrc config file on the ROOT level
+    - TODO: Jasmine
+        - Check this framework and compare with Jest